microchip-ung/phy-driver-example/README.md

 # phy-driver-example
-Example code of howto add a PHY driver tp MEPA (Microchip Ethernet Phy API).
+Example code of howto add a PHY driver to MEPA (Microchip Ethernet Phy API).